No need to plan your future analysis… Go straight aheadLatest updated: April 16, 2021

 Every acquisition point counts: A simple example

 In fact, the figure on the right illustrates what the instrument is doing for you.
-In addition to the record points set by Arya, the system is also acquiring points every 2ms (for a BCS-800).
-The capacity calculated from these results is much more accurate than the one from the figure on the left.
+In addition to the record points set by Arya, the system is also acquiring points every 2ms (for a BCS-800 battery cycler).
+The capacity of the battery calculated from these results is much more accurate than the one from the figure on the left.

-Moreover, for battery testing in CC (constant current), recording in both dE (5-10mV) and hundreds of seconds (120s) is usually enough for a good graph analysis.
-For processed data, your instrument will automatically carry out the calculations for you.
+Moreover, for battery testing in CC (constant current), recording both changes in potential dE (5-10mV) and hundreds of seconds (120s) is usually enough for good graph analysis.
+For processed data, your electrochemical workstation will automatically carry out the calculations for you.

 To conclude, you really do not need to record many points.
 Our instruments and software have been purpose-built to ensure accuracy and precision.